 If you don't have a fresh orange for the rind, you can stir in a little orange juice instead.

-- 3 pounds (about 6 medium sized) red-skinned sweet potatoes (yams)
+- 3 to 4 pounds red-fleshed sweet potatoes (yams)

 - 1 Tbsp lemon juice